- Community Counseling - M.A., M.Ed.

 - Science Education - M.Ed.

 - Secondary Education - M.Ed.

-- Special Education with Teaching Certification (LBSI) - M.Ed.
+- Special Education with Teaching Endorsement (LBSI) - M.Ed.

 What is the difference between the M.A. and M.Ed. degrees?

 M.A.: The M.A. degree requires a minimum of 24 hours of coursework and the completion of a thesis.
 It prepares students for acceptance into doctoral programs and advancement in their professional discipline.